octabytes/blog/content/posts/n8n/n8n-generating-pdfs-with-n8n-using-gotenberg/index.md

 ---
-draft: true
+draft: false
 title: "Generating PDFs with N8N using Gotenberg"
-date: "2024-05-13"
+date: "2024-11-20"
-description: "Let's see how you can create an application that can generate PDFs with N8N using Gotenberg.
-During this tutorial, we will be building the workflow from scratch.
-You can choose to use different databases to perform similar actions.
-Before we start, make sure you have deployed N8N, we"
-tags: []
+description: "This tutorial explains how to create an N8N workflow to generate PDFs using Gotenberg.
+It covers the configuration of different components, including HTML generation, file conversion, and making an HTTP request to the Gotenberg API for PDF creation."
+tags: [N8N, Gotenberg, PDF Generation, Workflow Automation, Open-Source, Tutorial, OctaByte, Self-Hosting, API, HTTP Request, Automation]
-categories: [Automation]
+categories: [Applications, Automation]
 cover:
   image: images/cover.png
   caption: "Generating PDFs with N8N using Gotenberg"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Let's see how you can create an application that can generate PDFs with [N8N](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io) using [Gotenberg](https://octabyte.io/open-source/gotenberg?ref=blog.octabyte.io).
+Let's see how you can create an application that can generate PDFs with [N8N](https://octabyte.io/applications/automation/n8n) using [Gotenberg](https://octabyte.io/open-source/gotenberg?ref=blog.octabyte.io).
 During this tutorial, we will be building the workflow from scratch.
 You can choose to use different databases to perform similar actions.
-Before we start, make sure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Before we start, make sure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/automation/n8n).

 ## What is N8N?